How to know if you live in an illegal unit

 It’s possible that the Planning Commission will not approve a change in use.
 Certainly, the tenants in the unit should attend the hearing before the Commission and explain that they live there and will have a difficult time finding a place they can afford.

-If the landlord receives his permits and you do get evicted for a demolition of an illegal unit, you are entitled to a 60-day written notice (a verbal notice is NEVER legal) and relocation money.
-This year (2017), it’s $6,281 per adult with a ceiling of $18,843 per household.
-Households with a senior or children receive an additional $4,188.
+If the landlord receives their permits and you do get evicted for a demolition of an illegal unit, you are entitled to a 60-day written notice (a verbal notice is NEVER legal) and relocation money.
+In 2022, it’s $7,721 per adult with a ceiling of $22,262 per household.
+Households with a senior or children receive an additional $4,948.
 The amount increases every year.

 Even if you live in an illegal unit, under California Civil Code Section 1941.1, landlords must provide the same standard of habitability as with any other apartment, including:

-—Water-proofing and weather protection of the roof and outside walls as well as unbroken doors and windows.
+- Waterproofing and weather protection of the roof and outside walls

-- A reasonable amount of hot and cold running water, and a sewage disposal system.
+- A reasonable amount of hot and cold running water

 The situation is more complicated if you live in a warehouse or basement or other site not zoned for residential use.
 A warehouse could be in an area zoned for commercial use only.
 A basement could be in a condition that makes it incapable of being legalized.

-If you live in one of these spaces and the city is sending inspectors or your landlord is trying to evict you verbally or in writing, the best thing to do is to come into our office for counseling during the hours listed on the cover of this brochure.
+If you live in one of these spaces and the city is sending inspectors or your landlord is trying to evict you verbally or in writing, the best thing to do is to contact our counseling team.

 If you think you live in an illegal unit and there are repairs that need to be done, contact the Code Enforcement Outreach Program (CEOP) at our office.
 CEOP is a collaborative effort of the Department of Building Inspections and tenant and landlord community-based organizations that work together to resolve repair problems.

-As part of CEOP, a counselor at Housing Rights Committee can either call your landlord directly or collaborate with a landlord organization to contact him about his responsibility regarding repairs.
-We can also contact the building inspector for you and try and help you navigate the building inspections process.
+As part of CEOP, a Housing Rights Committee can collaborate with the SF Apartment Association to contact your landlord about their responsibility regarding repairs.
+We can also try and help you navigate the building inspections process.

-To reach HRC’s CEOP program, simply call our counseling line Monday through Thursday, 1-5pm, 415-703-8644.
+To reach HRCSF’s CEOP program, simply contact our counseling team.
 You do not have to be under rent control to take part in this program.
 Persons in subsidized housing (Section 8 and public housing as well as HUD and nonprofit housing) can call for this service, too.